-In addition to her professional design work, Carla is a faculty member in the University of Pennsylvania’s Integrated Product Design Program where she developed the first course focused on smart objects.
-She maintains strategic alliances with a number of academic research groups such as the Georgia Institute of Technology’s Socially Intelligent Machines Lab, and the Visible Futures Lab at the School of Visual Arts.
+In addition to her professional design work, Carla is a faculty member in the University of Pennsylvania’s Integrated Product Design Program where she developed the first courses focused on designing smart objects.
+She maintains strategic alliances with a number of academic research groups such as the UT Austin’s Socially Intelligent Machines Lab, and the Visible Futures Lab at the School of Visual Arts.
 From 2002 to 2007 she was Professor of Interactive Design at the Savannah College of Art and Design, where she co-wrote the College’s first Interactive Design program and developed Physical Computing courses and a Physical Computing lab.

-Her recent article, “Talking, Walking Objects”, appeared on the cover of the New York Times Sunday Review in January 2013, and is a good representation of her view of our robotic future.
-She has just completed a children’s book for Maker Media about the future of 3D printing and design entitled LEO the Maker Prince.
+Her seminal article, “Talking, Walking Objects”, appeared on the cover of the New York Times Sunday Review in January 2013, and is a good representation of her view of our robotic future.
+She is the author of the first children’s book about the future of 3D printing and design, LEO the Maker Prince, published by Maker Media.

 Carla holds an MFA in Design from Cranbrook Academy of Art and a Bachelors in Mechanical Engineering from The Cooper Union.